DavidFidge/WaveFunctionCollapse/README.md

     RunFirstRules: Array of strings defining rules on which tiles should run first.
 The tiles involved have their entropy reduced, making the wave collapse algorithm run them first.
 Rules must follow the same semantics as PlacementRule (defined in Tiles section below).

     EntropyHeuristic - the heuristic to use to reduce entropy.
-There are currently four options:
+There are currently six options:

-        ReduceByCountOfNeighbours
-        ReduceByWeightOfNeighbours
-        ReduceByCountAndMaxWeightOfNeighbours
+        ReduceByCountOfNeighbours,
+        ReduceByWeightOfNeighbours,
+        ReduceByMaxWeightOfNeighbours,
+        ReduceByCountAndWeightOfNeighbours,
+        ReduceByCountAndMaxWeightOfNeighbours,
         ReduceByCountOfAllTilesMinusPossibleTiles

     PassMask - the mask to use for this pass.
 This is a list of tiles from previous passes which will allow that tile to be used in this pass.
 If not defined then all tiles are considered.
 Example: